 In 1985, Frankl and F\"uredi \cite{ff} proved that $N(n,k,\ell) = {n-\ell-1 \choose k-\ell-1}$ for all $k \geq 2\ell+2$ and all $n \geq n_0(k)$; the extremal families in this case are precisely those of the form $\{S \in {[n] \choose k}:\ T \subset S\}$, for $T \in {[n] \choose \ell+1}$.
 Their proof relies on an intricate application of the `delta-system method', which was first developed and used by Frankl in the 1970s (see e.g.\ \cite{frankl-77}, or \cite{frankl-78-int} for a particularly transparent application), and first described in full by Deza, Erd\H{o}s and Frankl in 1978 \cite{def}.

-Recently, two results were obtained (one by Keller and Lifshitz \cite{keller-lifshitz}, another by Keller, Lifshitz and the author \cite{ekl-entropy}) which together imply that $N(n,k,\ell) = M(n,k,\ell+1)$ for all $k \geq 2\ell+2$ and all $n \geq n_0(\ell)$.
+Recently, two results were obtained (one by Keller and Lifshitz \cite{keller-lifshitz}, another by Keller, Lifshitz and the author \cite{ekl-entropy}) which together imply that $N(n,k,\ell) = M(n,k,\ell+1)$ for all $k \geq 2\ell+2$ and all $n \geq n_0(\ell)$ (see Question \ref{question:ak} for the definition of $M(n,k,t)$).
 The proofs of these two results use the `junta method', together with appropriate notions of pseudorandomness/regularity.
 We will discuss these methods, in a slightly easier context, in Section \ref{subsection:perms}.